 Pursuant to the President’s July 14, 2020 Executive Order on Hong Kong Normalization, the International and Foreign Language Education (IFLE) will not operate the Fulbright-Hays program in the People’s Republic of China, including Hong Kong, in the upcoming (2020-2021) academic year.

-The application deadline is 5 p.m. on Thursday, March 25.
-If you are interested in applying for the FY2021 grant cycle, contact Fulbright-Hays Project Director Joanna Kukielka-Blaser.
+If you are interested in applying for the FY2021 grant cycle, you must contact Fulbright-Hays Project Director Joanna Kukielka-Blaser before October 31, 2021 to discuss the application process.

 Ohio State graduate students may be eligible for either or both the Fulbright U.S. Student Program or the Fulbright-Hays Doctoral Dissertation Research Abroad Program.
 See a comparison chart for the differences between these two programs.